-If you're thinking of downsizing your home before or during retirement, there are a number of factors to think about, from super contributions to Age Pension entitlements.
+If you're thinking of downsizing your home before or during retirement, there are a number of things to consider, from super contributions to Age Pension entitlements.

 Retirement can be an exciting new chapter, offering you the chance to fulfil those travel dreams or focus on a hobby.
-If you’re one of the Aussies who owns their home outright, you might be thinking of downsizing your property – selling the family home and purchasing a cheaper, usually smaller dwelling – to help those dreams become a reality.
+If you’re one of the Aussies who owns their home outright, you might be thinking of downsizing your property – selling the family home and buying a cheaper, or smaller place – to help those dreams become a reality.

 But downsizing isn’t simply a matter of packing up and moving house.
-Here are a few things to consider when deciding if it’s right for you.
+Here are a few things to consider when deciding whether it’s right for you.

 Motivations for downsizing

-A recent survey from the Australian Housing and Urban Research Institute1 indicates that more than half of Australians aged 55 and older have either downsized or thought about doing it.
-Their main motivators are made up of both lifestyle and financial reasons2.
+A recent survey from the Australian Housing and Urban Research Institute shows that 26% of Australians aged 55 and older have downsized their homes, and 29% have thought about doing it.
+This has been motivated by both lifestyle and financial reasons1.

-- The property may be worth a lot of money and downsizing releases some of the capital tied up in a long-held home freeing up cash.
+- The property may be worth a lot of money and downsizing releases some of this, to free up cash for other things.

-- It provides a more modest space to maintain and insure, rewarding downsizers with additional time, money and resources.
+- A smaller space can be less to maintain and insure, rewarding downsizers with extra money, time, and resources.

-- A smaller home could mean a change of pace that better suits changing needs.
+- A smaller home could also better suit changing needs.

-Depending on your financial situation and goals, some of the money from the sale could be added to your super.
-If you’ve owned your property for 10 years or more, you may be able to contribute up to $300,000 from the sale of your family home into your super3, without having to satisfy the usual work test requirements and without affecting your annual contribution caps.
+Depending on your financial situation and goals, some of the money from the sale of your property could be added to your super.
+If you’ve owned your property for 10 years or more and are 65 years or older, you may be able to contribute up to $300,000 from the sale of your family home into your super3, without having to satisfy the usual work test requirements and without affecting your annual contribution caps.

 Don't forget about the costs of moving

-While downsizing can free up capital, some of the cash you receive from the sale of your property may be needed for the cost of moving, so factor in legal and real estate agent fees, and removalists.
-Another important consideration is stamp duty, which is a tax on the total value of the property you buy.
-The percentage that’s payable varies from state to state.
+While downsizing can free up capital, some of the cash you receive from the sale of your property may be needed for the cost of moving, so you’ll need to factor in legal and real estate agent fees and removalists.
+Another important consideration is stamp duty (the tax on the total value of the property you buy).
+This varies from state to state.
 AMP’s stamp duty calculator can help.

 Apart from the financial considerations, there are lifestyle factors that could affect your decision to downsize:

-- Moving to a smaller home may mean less maintenance, but it could also give you less flexibility in terms of family being able to stay, or storage space.
+- Flexibility: Moving to a smaller property may mean less maintenance, but it could also give you less flexibility in terms of family being able to stay or storage space.

-- Your existing home may be close to family and friends, so if you’re planning to change location it may affect your day-to-day life.
+- Proximity to family and friends: Your existing home may be close to family and friends, so if you’re planning to change location it may affect your day-to-day life.

-- Leaving a family home behind can be emotionally challenging as it’s likely to have been a place with many special memories.
+- Emotional ties: Leaving a family home behind can be emotionally challenging as it’s likely to have been a place with many special memories.

 Other options for retirement living

 Purchasing another, smaller home isn’t the only option for retirees.
 You may be considering moving to a retirement village or even aged care, depending on your needs.
-These will have different costs or fees to purchasing a standard property.
-You can find more information in our article Key things to consider about different retirement living options.
+These will have different costs or fees compared with purchasing a standard property.
+Before you make a decision, there are a number of key things to consider about different retirement living options.

 Ask the experts

-Downsizing in or leading up to retirement isn’t always straightforward, so if possible, speak to your financial adviser about the best options for your circumstances.
-If you don’t have a financial adviser, you can contact us on 131 267 or find an adviser online.
+Downsizing during or leading up to retirement isn’t always straightforward, so, if possible, speak to your financial adviser about the best options for you.
+If you don’t have a financial one, you can contact us on 131 267 or find an adviser online.

 This information is provided by AWM Services Pty Ltd (ABN 15 139 353 496), is general in nature only and hasn’t taken your circumstances into account.
 Before deciding what’s right for you, it’s important to consider your particular circumstances and read the relevant product disclosure statement or terms and conditions available from AMP at amp.com.au or by calling 131 267.